imgntn/jBow/README.md

 It currently works much better in Firefox Nightly than in Chrome.

-I made modifications to the ```grab``` component to communicate with the bow about which hand was used to grab it.
+I made modifications to the ```grab``` component to communicate with the bow about which hand was used to grab it and apply rotations to the held object.

 Since I reuse arrows from a pool to improve performance, I also made slight modifications to the physics system in ```a-frame-physics-system``` so that it would emit a 'body-played' when the dynamic body is synced.

 My ```rotate-toward-velocity``` component keeps the arrow pointed in the direction of travel.

+The ```poissondisc-forest``` component distributes trees around you in a Poisson Disc for somewhat realistic vegetation.
+Here I'm using boxes instead of actual tree models so that some of them can be dynamic and soem can be static.

 Models used
 -----------